artemalferyev/spring_transactions_service/README.md

 This service incorporates basic error handling.
 For scenarios like missing account IDs or insufficient funds for a transfer, a corresponding error message will be provided.

-Future Improvements

-Transition to a persistent database from the current in-memory hashmap.
-Enhanced error messages complemented by HTTP status codes.
-Expansion of the API to offer additional features such as account creation.
-Contributions

 Contributions are always welcome!
 Simply fork this project and submit your enhancements through a pull request.

 License